 Each time you’re tempted to skip meditation for something else remind yourself of the reasons why you want to meditate.
 And remember that you may need to revise these reasons as your needs and skills change.

 Finally, don’t get too caught up in the expectation for sudden life-changing results.
 The benefits of meditation result from persistence and perseverance, not from inspiration or motivation.

 Learning to meditate is like learning to walk — and for this purpose, baby steps are best!

 In other words, you don’t want to rely on motivation alone.
 You want to create conditions that make it almost impossible for you not to meditate.
 You do this by automating your choice to meditate (rather than relying on fickle willpower), and by setting the bar low.

 You might be someone who finds the very idea of meditating hard.
 One student got around this predicament by starting out just by listening to a song.
 That was his ‘meditation’.
 With some experimentation, he discovered that he could quite easily listen to two songs a day: an uplifting one in the morning and a relaxing one in the evening.

 He then transitioned into guided meditations, using a popular app, of which there are many.
-You might like to check out Australia’s Meditation App, Happy Waves, which will be out in the next week or so.

 From these humble beginnings, a meditation practice developed, and that particular student has just completed his second 100-Day Streak.